 Standard features include remote keyless entry, air conditioning, and power windows, locks and mirrors.

-Under the Hood A 1.8-liter four-cylinder engine is standard.
+A 1.8-liter four-cylinder engine is standard.
 With its 128 horsepower, it offers a much-needed boost over the xA's 103-hp, 1.5-liter engine.
 A five-speed manual transmission is standard, while a four-speed automatic is optional.

-Safety Antilock brakes are standard, but they use a disc/drum setup, not the stronger four-wheel-disc type.
+Antilock brakes are standard, but they use a disc/drum setup, not the stronger four-wheel-disc type.
 Six standard airbags include side-impact airbags for the front seats and side curtain airbags for both rows.
 Traction control and an electronic stability system — uncommon in this segment — are combined as a stand-alone option.